-As one of South Florida’s premier personal injury law firms, we know well the emotional devastation, physical pain and financial hardship wrought by injuries resulting in paralysis.
+As one of Florida’s premier personal injury law firms, we know well the emotional devastation, physical pain and financial hardship wrought by injuries resulting in paralysis.

 Such injuries affect a person’s ability to work, be an active member of the family and community and provide for themselves and their loved ones.